 Ellen Brennan, Cultural Programs Manager, National Park Service, Grand Canyon National Park

-This project element will use the plan for monitoring the geomorphic condition of archaeological sites that we implemented in Project 4 (FY15-17 workplan) to quantify changes in the physical condition of archaeological sites, surrounding landscapes, and their sand supply as a function of (i) dam operations, (ii) natural processes, and (iii) vegetation management conducted by NPS and tribes per the LTEMP ROD .
+This project element will use the plan for monitoring the geomorphic condition of archaeological sites that we implemented in Project 4 (FY15-17 workplan) to quantify changes in the physical condition of archaeological sites, surrounding landscapes, and their sand supply.
+We will then use the data to assess the possible causal relationships through which (i) dam operations, (ii) natural processes, and (iii) vegetation management conducted by NPS and tribes per the LTEMP ROD affect these quantified changes in physical condition.
 Monitoring will focus on quantifying changes in physical condition, including effects to archaeological site-specific attributes that are important to maintaining site integrity, using methods we have previously developed and implemented for geomorphic change detection (e.g., lidar, structure-from-motion, total station; Kasprak and others, 2017; Collins and others, 2008, 2009, 2012, 2014, 2016; East and others, 2016; Wheaton and others, 2013).
 Geomorphic change detection will employ the new morphological sediment budgeting tools we developed in Project 4 to quantify the role of individual geomorphic processes (fluvial, alluvial, colluvial, and aeolian) driving change at sites (Kasprak and others, 2017).
 We also propose to use sediment tracer experiments to quantify the degree of sediment connectivity between sandbars and dunefields at individual sites over annual timescales (Dukes and others, in review).
 Monitoring during this workplan will not entail any additional site classification work (i.e., we will not be updating the aeolian classification presented in East and others, 2016).
 However, the archaeological site classification data collected during Project 4 will be used to draw inferences about the relative roles of dam operations (including experimental flows), natural processes, and vegetation management in driving geomorphic change at sites, and also for selecting treatment and control sites for evaluating the effects of vegetation removal (East and others, 2016).

 During FY18 we plan to specifically assist the NPS and tribes to select sites and design experimental vegetation removal treatments to increase sediment connectivity between sandbars and archaeological sites.
 We have already identified several locations where previous monitoring provides a clear rationale for conducting vegetation removal, and we propose to use this and new information as necessary to help the NPS and tribes develop experimental test cases to be implemented in FY19 and then quantitatively evaluate the effects of these treatments.
-Specific to vegetation management, a hypothesis of this project element is that removal of woody riparian vegetation at selected locations can significantly increase deposition of Colorado River sand at individual source-bordering dunefields and archaeological sites.
+Specific to vegetation management, a hypothesis of this project element is that removal of woody riparian vegetation at selected locations can significantly increase aeolian (or also flood-transported?) deposition of Colorado River sand at individual source-bordering dunefields and archaeological sites.
 Evaluation of vegetation removal treatments and site geomorphic condition will focus on locations where the deposition of sand is perceived by resource managers (i.e., NPS and Native American Tribes) as having the potential to positively impact the preservation of cultural resources (i.e., archaeological sites) and possibly other sediment-dependent resources (e.g., culturally important plants).
 We will use existing archaeological site-specific baseline data from our monitoring program and collect new monitoring data as necessary for this work.

 Project Element D.2.
 Contemporary changes at terraces and other river sediment deposits